wvibe/vibe_coding/docs/yolov8/README.md

 For a complete walkthrough, refer to the demo notebook at `notebooks/model/ext/yolov8/yolov8_intro.ipynb`.
 This notebook includes steps to load the environment variables.

+## Benchmarking

+A configurable tool is available to benchmark YOLOv8 and other object detection models on datasets like PASCAL VOC.
+It measures various accuracy (mAP, mAP_s/m/l, confusion matrix) and performance (inference time percentiles, model size, GPU memory) metrics.

+For the detailed design and usage instructions, see the [Benchmark Design Document](./benchmark_design.md).

 ## References

 - [Ultralytics YOLOv8 Documentation](https://docs.ultralytics.com/)